Peter Tordenskjold: Legacy

 The Danish city of Frederikshavn has hosted an annual summer festival in his memory since 1998.
-Tordenskiold was stationed there, and wrote 67 letters from there between 1717 and 1719.
-In 2008 the Festival attracted more than 30,000 visitors.
-In 2009 the Days of Tordenskiold were celebrated on 26, 27, and 28 June.
+Tordenskiold was stationed there and wrote 67 letters from there between 1717 and 1719.
+In 2008, the Festival attracted more than 30,000 visitors.
+In 2009, the Days of Tordenskiold were celebrated on 26, 27, and 28 June.

-In several Danish and Norwegian cities, there are streets named Tordenskjoldsgade (Tordenskjold Street) after him.
+Several Danish and Norwegian cities have streets named Tordenskjoldsgade (Tordenskjold Street) after him.

 The most popular brand of matches in Denmark is called Tordenskjold.
 In the late 1800s, Sweden had a large export production of matches, so a Danish manufacturer put Tordenskiold's portrait on his matchbox in 1882, in the hope he could once more strike at the Swedish (give de svenske stryg).
 The Tordenskjold brand was bought by a Swedish company in 1972.

 In fiction

-Though his victories were not decisive in the course of the war, he eventually attained mythic status, as one of the most successful Dano-Norwegian military commanders.
-As the Danish-Norwegian Union ended in the 1814 with the Treaty of Kiel and Denmark consigned itself to the status of a minor power following the Napoleonic Wars, Tordenskiold was revived as both a Danish and Norwegian national symbol.
+Though his victories were not decisive during the war, he eventually attained mythic status as one of the most successful Dano-Norwegian military commanders.
+As the Danish-Norwegian Union ended in 1814 with the Treaty of Kiel and Denmark consigned itself to the status of a minor power following the Napoleonic Wars, Tordenskiold was revived as both a Danish and Norwegian national symbol.
 He was portrayed as the little guy outsmarting his far more powerful adversaries, and his exploits were enhanced by mixing in myths and fiction.

 A comprehensive fictionalized account was collected in the 1858 popular song "Jeg vil sjunge om en Helt", and a great number of fictional plays and novels were subsequently published.
 These accounts served as background for the 1910 Danish film "Peter Tordenskjold", based on a Carit Etlar play, and the 1942 film "Tordenskjold går i land".
 In 1993, the two-act musical Tordenskjold opened, a mix of fact and fiction, with Øystein Wiik as Peter Wessel.
 The musical was performed in Gladsaxe and Aarhus.
-The 2016 film "Satisfaction 1720" is another mix of fact, fiction and speculation about Tordenskjold after the Great Northern War and the duel that ended his life.
+The 2016 film "Satisfaction 1720" is another mix of fact, fiction, and speculation about Tordenskjold after the Great Northern War and the duel that ended his life.

-One of the myths about Tordenskiold has entered into the Danish and Norwegian languages.
-During the negotiations for Marstrand's surrender in 1719, it is told he had his men move from block to block as he was walking the Marstrand commander through his positions, thus convincing the commander that his strength was much greater than it actually was.
+One of the myths about Tordenskjold has entered the Danish and Norwegian languages.
+During the negotiations for Marstrand's surrender in 1719, it is told that Tordenskjold's men moved from block to block as he walked the Marstrand commander through his positions, thus convincing the commander that his strength was much greater than it was.
 This gave birth to the idiom "Tordenskjold's soldiers" (Tordenskjolds soldater), denoting the same group of people (feeling compelled to) repeatedly taking charge and fill multiple roles.